nilslofgren/nilslofgren.github.io/README.md

                                 on campus including Fall Festival (the world's largest student-run Special Olympics event) and the graduation and commencement ceremonies for undergraduate and graduate students.
-I am also a member of the Villanova in the Valley cohort and we travel to Silicon Valley to speak and network with various executives from a range of companies.
+I am also a member of the Villanova in the Valley cohort and we travel to Silicon Valley to speak and network with various executives from a range of high tech companies.
                             </div>
                         </div>
                     </div>